colin353/largetable/README.md

 - [x] Automatically detecting when MTable is too large
 - [x] Automatic minor compactions
 - [x] Automatic major compaction
+- [x] Handle selects with a fixed timestamp

 Medium term ideas:

+- [ ] Row and column deletion queries
+- [ ] Garbage collection of old data
 - [ ] Support for multithreaded operations
 - [ ] Performance testing with larger volumes of data
 - [ ] Compare performance with existing database systems
 - [ ] Flame graphs and checking where bottlenecks are
 - [ ] See how varying the number of workers changes perf
-- [ ] Handle selects with a fixed timestamp
 - [ ] Garbage collect historical data (perhaps when merging DTables?)

 Long term things that would be interesting to do: